verus-lang/verus/source/docs/internal/migration-mut-ref.md

 <strong>(relevant to anyone using `tracked` code)</strong>

-The new system for mutable references to tracked location is more permissive in some ways and more restrictive in others.
+The new system for mutable references to tracked locations is more permissive in some ways and more restrictive in others.

 For one, you can now take a mutable reference to an exec location and then modify it from ghost code, _provided_ that you only modify a ghost "sub-place".
 For example, this now works: